ItsVince123/HapticInterfaces-BIKE/README.md

 Current commercial safety solutions have notable gaps.
 Traditional bike radars provide a binary "behind-you" warning without conveying specific left/right spatial information.
 More importantly, attempting to solve this by adding another screen to the handlebars introduces a dangerous visual distraction, increasing driver perception-brake times [8], [9].
 Mirror glances cost valuable forward attention, and auditory beeps are easily lost in loud city traffic.

 Our project addresses these limitations by utilizing haptic technology [5], [10].
 A short vibration on the left or right handlebar grip utilizes the tactile channel—which is almost always free while cycling—to naturally convey threat direction without visual or auditory load [6], [7].
 To complement the rider's spatial awareness, the system also incorporates an inertial measurement unit (IMU) that provides automated brake and crash detection, engaging a rear LED to proactively alert trailing traffic.
+Furthermore, the system leverages a Hall effect sensor for real-time distance and speed tracking.
+Instead of relying on a visual speedometer, the haptics deliver pace reminders, overspeed warnings, and distance milestones directly to the rider's hands.
 This prototype acts as a comprehensive, screen-free hardware solution that restores spatial awareness and communicates intent, keeping the rider's eyes firmly on the road forward.

 ---